InseeFrLab/docs.onyxia.sh/admin-doc/readme/gitops.md

 ```

 Now you have to get the password that have been automatically generated to protect ArgoCD's admin console.  \
-Allow some time for ArgoCD to strart, you can follow the progress by running `kubectl get pods` and making sure that all pod are ready 1/1.
+Allow some time for ArgoCD to start, you can follow the progress by running `kubectl get pods` and making sure that all pod are ready 1/1.
 After that running this command will print the password:

 ```bash
 kubectl get secret argocd-initial-admin-secret \